ruvy03/dist-sys-lab/1-cli-ser/ReadME.md

-# Experiment 1: Multi-threaded RMI Client/Server
+# Experiment 1: Multi-threaded RMI Client/Server (Shared List)

-Demonstrates array sorting using Java RMI, showcasing the server handling multiple clients concurrently via threads.
+Demonstrates multiple clients using Java RMI to send integers to a server.
+The server maintains a single, shared list containing all numbers from all clients, returning the combined sorted list after each addition.

 ## Files

-- `RemoteInterface.java`: Remote service contract.
+- `RemoteInterface.java`: Remote service contract (`addNumbersAndSort`).
-- `RemoteImpl.java`: Server-side implementation (sorting logic).
+- `RemoteImpl.java`: Server-side implementation (manages the shared list).
 - `RMIServer.java`: Starts the server and RMI registry.
-- `RMIClient.java`: Client application to request sorting.
+- `RMIClient.java`: Client application to send numbers.

 ## Running the Experiment